-Sexual assault is a crime even if the victim knew the attacker, did not fight back, had intercourse with the attacker before the assault, or was intoxicated, drugged or unconscious.
+Sexual assault is any form of non-consenting sexual activity, which encompasses all unwanted sexual acts ranging from fondling to penetration.
+Definitions of sexual assault vary from state to state.1 Sexual assault is a crime even if the victim knew the attacker, did not fight back, had intercourse with the attacker before the assault, or was intoxicated, drugged or unconscious.
 Anyone is a potential victim.
 This crime crosses all races and spans all ages.

 So few rapists are actually apprehended and convicted that a true character profile is not available.
 However, these criminals are generally not mentally delayed, psychotic or lustful.
 They usually are persons who have experienced failed social relationships, who harbor significant insecurities and who have low self-esteem.
 Rapists can be divided into three broad categories: the power rapist, the anger rapist and the sadistic rapist.1 Power rapists account for 55 percent of sexual assaults.
 They usually attack persons in their own age group.
 They function by premeditation, using intimidation to control the victim and, thus, minimal physical force is used.
 Anger rapists represent 40 percent of sexual assaults.
 In contrast to power rapists, they tend to target either very young victims or elderly victims.
 Tremendous force and restraints are used, resulting in physical injury to the victim.
 Sadistic rapists account for the remaining 5 percent.
 This crime is usually premeditated.
 These rapists derive erotic satisfaction from torturing their victims.
 Sadistic rapes are the most dangerous, and victims may not survive the attack.1,6 Rape homicides represent 1 percent of all sexual assaults.1

 Obtaining the History of the Sexual Assault

 Obtaining a history from a patient who has undergone sexual assault differs in many ways from a routine medical history.
 The setting will usually be the hospital emergency department, although the interview may take place in the physician's office.
 Preparation is the key.
 Provide a quiet and private environment (a room, not a cubicle with a drape).
 If a law enforcement officer is present, excuse him or her.
 Obtain the patient's consent during each step of the medical investigation: history taking, physical examination, evidence collecting and photographing.
 This consent is required by law in some states, but it also serves to help the victim regain control and establish trust.
 Write the phrase “alleged sexual assault,” or “sexual assault by history,” not “she/he was raped.”
 Rape is not a medical term7 but rather a legal term.
 In addition, be specific and state the facts as reported by the victim.
 Confine yourself to the medically relevant history.
 Details that are investigatory in nature may lead to apparent contradictions with police reports.
 Obtaining the history and performing the physical examination is time-consuming.
 Thirty to 60 minutes will be required in most cases.
 Listen carefully, do not hurry and do not place blame—the patient is not on trial.